kutinden/buyingacar/README.md

 Can you ask your used/preowned department to perform the sight unseen trade in appraisal as described and provide the realistic number that you can commit to?

-The trade-in price I have so far is from <Place where you drove> and is attached - they offer $XXXXX for the car.
+The trade-in price I have so far is from {Place where you drove} and is attached - they offer $XXXXX for the car.
 ```

 You will get different replies, depending on them you need to do different things: